dot42/dot42/Thoughs on Improvements.md

 - I believe it should in theory be possible to reduce the compile time to a few seconds even for large projects and non-incremental builds.
 This would require larger changes on how the compiler is internally implemented.
 They key would be to drop the visitor pattern in a few places, and replace it with proper lookup tables.
 These would need to be dynamically updated to always reflect the current code structure.
 For example during Ast conversion, a converter should be able to simple lookup all "call" expressions.
 Currently each converter goes through all expressions to find what is of interest to him.

+### .jar to .dex

+The integrated .jar to .dex method body compiler has subtle bug somewhere.
+I encountered this problem when using the DrawerLayout from the support library.
+A child ListView would not get redrawn (or more accurate: re-layouted) on data change until I deliberately forced some scrolling to occur by dragging the list.
+There are probably other manifestations of this bug.
+A good approach to hunt the bug would be to pull in a larger 'test' project, e.g. gson test or something, and hope that failing tests will lead right to broken .dex code.

+I decided to  fight the problem from the other side: I included the 'dx' tool from Android Tools SDK to compile .jars to temporary .dex, then load these .dex and extract the method bodies from there.
+This has the following benefits:
+- We know it generates correct code in all cases.
+- We get the better optimizing register allocator from 'dx', reducing the code size and therefore final .apk size.
+- We get correct debug information, which was broken before as well.
+- We protect ourselfs at least partially against changes to the `.class` format/instruction set.
+The 'dx' tool is easily upgradable.
+We are only partial protected because we still need to generate the binding to the code, and - at the moment - still generate the class structure, annotations, etc. using our own code.

+Drawbacks are:
+- If only a fraction of classes of the .jar are used, the current implementation might incur slight increases in initial compile time, though reduction is also possible.
+Incremental builds are always served from the initial build .dex.
+This should reduce compile time, even when using the compiler cache.
+See the code for detailed reasons.

+The internal compilation can be enabled by setting `<DxJarCompilation>false</DxJarCompilation>` in the `.csproj` of the application project.

 ### Further thoughts

 - The Dot42 compiler might be significantly simplified by using Rosylin to convert CLR constructs that are incompatible with java and/or dex to compatible constructs.